tkurki/signalk-grafana/README.md

 demo.signalk.org does not support the history API, so you get only streaming updates and the history is not retained over dashboard reloads.

-[InfluxDb plugin](https://github.com/tkurki/signalk-to-influxdb) implements the history API so the easiest way to try also history is to run a local Signal K server with some data the updates and InfluxDb plugin enabled.
+[Signal K InfluxDb 2 plugin](https://github.com/tkurki/signalk-to-influxdb2) implements the history API so the easiest way to try also history is to run a local Signal K server with some data the updates and InfluxDb plugin enabled.
 That should give you both access to historical data *and* streaming updates when you select a timerange up to _now_ (_last X minutes_ etc).

 ## Details